theodesp/go-heaps/README.md

 **Heaps**

-* [Pairing Heap](https://en.wikipedia.org/wiki/Pairing_heap): A pairing heap is a type of heap data structure with relatively simple implementation and excellent practical amortized performance,
+* [Pairing Heap](https://en.wikipedia.org/wiki/Pairing_heap): A pairing heap is a type of heap data structure with relatively simple implementation and excellent practical amortized performance.
+* [Leftlist Heap](https://www.geeksforgeeks.org/leftist-tree-leftist-heap/): a variant of a binary heap.
+Every node has an s-value which is the distance to the nearest leaf.
+In contrast to a binary heap, a leftist tree attempts to be very unbalanced.

 ## Usage